Jason Garcia (artist)

-Jason Garcia is a contemporary Native American artist in the United States, who was born in Santa Clara, New Mexico.
+Jason Garcia is a contemporary Native American artist in the United States, who was born in Santa Clara Pueblo, New Mexico.
 His work has been exhibited the Smithsonian in Washington D.C, the Heard Museum in Phoenix, the Palm Springs Art Museum, and many more.
 He won the 2018 Mentor Fellowship Award under the Native Arts and Cultures Foundation amongst many others.

 He teaches many Native American children at summer programs and elementary schools about the art he creates and techniques he uses.
 Garcia documents the "ever-changing cultural landscape" of Santa Clara.
 He embodies traditional Pueblo techniques with contemporary imagery; combining native stories, ceremonies, and traditions with modern era constructions such as technology.
 His primary techniques are clay tiles and printmaking, including lithography, serigraphy, and etching.